EdZielinski/Project4Final/README.md

 **Index.html**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the user is not logged in, then the Login and Register buttons appear on the page.
+If Login is clicked then the Login page opens, and if Register is clicked, then the Register page opens.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the session type is shop, then for each vendor in the database the item and value are displayed for sandwiches sold, coffee sold and current deliveries pending delivery.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the session type is 'shop', then for each vendor in the database the item and value are displayed for sandwiches sold, coffee sold and current deliveries pending delivery.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the session type is 'vendor', the order-div is displayed for the vendor to order sandwiches and coffee.